Virginia Tech® home

 • Research Assignment: one semester, full salary, full employee benefits

-Please consult the Faculty Handbook Chapter 3, Sections 3.8 and 3.9 for detailed descriptions of these types of leave.
+Please consult the Faculty Handbook Chapter 3 and 4 for detailed descriptions of these types of leave.

 Application Process